desaintmartin/hlsprovider/README.md

 * seeking in VoD and live playlist
 * buffer progress report
 * error resilience (retry mechanism in case of I/O Errors)
+* accurate seeking (seek to exact position,not to fragment boundary)

 the following M3U8 tags are supported: